 Jonathon is registered as a contractor who uses subcontractors under the Construction Industry Scheme.
 He makes CIS deductions where appropriate from the payments that he makes to those subcontractors.
 Jonathon is required to submit these deductions to HMRC by the due date.
 He fails to make his payments by the due date for every month other than May, July, October and February.
 It makes no difference to the calculation of the penalty whether the penalties are assessed during the year or after the year end.
 The table below shows the number of failures and the number of defaults for the tax year 2012/13.

+Stage 1

+This shows a default penalty.

+Stage 2

+This shows the default and further penalties.

+Stage 1

+Default penalty

+Jonathon is registered as a contractor who uses subcontractors under the Construction Industry Scheme.
+He makes CIS deductions where appropriate from the payments that he makes to those subcontractors.
+Jonathon is required to submit these deductions to HMRC by the due date.
+He fails to make his payments by the due date for every month other than May, July, October and February.
+It makes no difference to the calculation of the penalty whether the penalties are assessed during the year or after the year end.
+The table below shows the number of failures and the number of defaults for the tax year 2012/13.

 All the failures except the first are defaults.
 See CH153200 for meaning of defaults.
 Jonathon has 8 failures but 7 defaults.

 Note that if Jonathon also had an obligation to make PAYE/NIC payments in the above periods, then the CIS obligation and the PAYE/NIC obligation are treated as the same tax when calculating the default penalties for failing to pay on time.
 A failure to pay two or more elements of the combined amount by the due date for a single month counts only as one failure.